MicrosoftDocs/learn/learn-pr/wwl-azure/differentiate-azure-management-tools/includes/4-template.md

 ## Exercise - Use Templates to create a Virtual Machine

 > [!NOTE]
-> This lab requires and Azure Subscription to complete.
+> This lab requires an Azure Subscription to complete.
 You can use a free Azure account, or a paid one.

 ---